ibm-cloud-docs/openwhisk/openwhisk_weather.md

 ## Setting up the Weather package in {{site.data.keyword.Bluemix_notm}}

-If you're using OpenWhisk from {{site.data.keyword.Bluemix_notm}}, OpenWhisk automatically creates package bindings for your {{site.data.keyword.Bluemix_notm}} Weather service instances.
+If you're using {{site.data.keyword.openwhisk}} from {{site.data.keyword.Bluemix_notm}}, the package bindings are automatically created for your {{site.data.keyword.Bluemix_notm}} Weather service instances.

-1. Create a Weather Company Data service instance in your {{site.data.keyword.Bluemix_notm}} [dashboard](http://console.ng.Bluemix.net).
+1. Create a Weather Company Data service instance in your {{site.data.keyword.Bluemix_notm}} [dashboard](http://console.bluemix.net).

   Be sure to remember the name of the service instance and the {{site.data.keyword.Bluemix_notm}} organization and space you're in.

 2. Refresh the packages in your namespace.
 The refresh automatically creates a package binding for the Weather Company Data service instance that you created.
   ```
-  wsk package refresh
+  bx wsk package refresh
   ```
   {: pre}

+  Refresh output:
   ```
   created bindings:
   Bluemix_Weather_Company_Data_Credentials-1
   ```

+  List packages to see that the package binding was created:
   ```
-  wsk package list
+  bx wsk package list
   ```
   {: pre}

+  List output:
   ```
   packages
   /myBluemixOrg_myBluemixSpace/Weather Bluemix_Weather_Company_Data_Credentials-1 private
   ```

 ## Setting up a Weather package outside {{site.data.keyword.Bluemix_notm}}

-If you're not using OpenWhisk in {{site.data.keyword.Bluemix_notm}} or if you want to set up your Weather Company Data service outside of {{site.data.keyword.Bluemix_notm}}, you must manually create a package binding for your WWeather Company Data service.
+If you're not using {{site.data.keyword.openwhisk_short}} in {{site.data.keyword.Bluemix_notm}} or if you want to set up your Weather Company Data service outside of {{site.data.keyword.Bluemix_notm}}, you must manually create a package binding for your WWeather Company Data service.
 You need the Weather Company Data service user name, and password.

 - Create a package binding that is configured for your Watson Translator service.
   ```
-  wsk package bind /whisk.system/weather myWeather -p username MYUSERNAME -p password MYPASSWORD
+  bx wsk package bind /whisk.system/weather myWeather -p username MYUSERNAME -p password MYPASSWORD
   ```
   {: pre}

 ## Getting a weather forecast for a location
 {: #openwhisk_catalog_weather_forecast}